 "Participation" is a strange word.
 Its dialectic consists of the fact that participation is not taking parts, but in a way taking the whole.
 Everybody who participates in something does not take something away, so that the others cannot have it.
 The opposite is true: by sharing, by our participating in the things in which we are participating, we enrich them; they do not become smaller, but larger.
-The whole life of tradition consists exactly in this enrichment so that life is our culture and our past: the whole inner store of our lives is always extending by participating (64).
+The whole life of tradition consists exactly in this enrichment so that life is our culture and our past: the whole inner store of our lives is always extending by participating.44

-No method can transcend the interpreter's own historicity.
-Even if we can achieve distance, Gadamer argues that "we actually interpret an interpretation".

-In The Relevance of the Beautiful (68), he claims that "interpretation" points in a specific direction, rather than to open to any other variety of directions.
+"No method can transcend the interpreter's own historicity, even if we can achieve distance, we actually interpret an interpretation," it is argued by Gadamer who claims that "interpretation" points in a specific direction, rather than to open to any other variety of directions.
 Each interpretation is placed within its own historical context, a world made by a particular time and space.
+Gadamer further points out the ambiguity of "interpretation."